 - Break up the chocolate, place, along with the coconut oil, in a bowl over a pot of simmering water (the water shouldn't touch the bowl) and melt, stirring often.
 Remove from the heat and take the bowl off the pot.
 Set aside.

 - Combine the flour with the cacao (or cocoa) powder, stir with a whisk and set aside.

 - Beat the eggs and sugar for 2 minutes.
 Stir in the beet mixture, then gradually pour in the melted chocolate (it will have cooled by then), stirring all the time with a spoon.
 Fold in the flour mixture (add the chocolate chips when almost all the flour has been mixed in).
 Stir only until the flour is no longer visible.

 - Pour the batter into the baking tin, smooth out the top or give your cake a bit of a 'messy' appearance with the back of a large spoon (as I have done) and bake in the middle of the oven for 25 minutes.
 Remove from the oven, let cool in the tin for 5 minutes, then lift out of the tin with the paper and place on a cooling rack.
 Best served warm.
 Yields 9 large brownies.

 Pin Beet Brownies with Coconut (Dairy Free)!

 KEEP IN TOUCH!

 RECIPE LINK PARTIES

-I am bringing my Dairy Free Beetroot Coconut Brownies to #CookBlogShare (the linky will go live tomorrow on Easy Peasy Foodie).
+I am bringing my dairy free beetroot brownies recipe to #CookBlogShare.
 Also sharing with Free From Fridays.
 Recipe of the Week, We Should Cocoa, Baking Crumbs, and Fiesta Friday.
 (This week’s co-hosts are Laurena @ Life Diet Health and Jhuls @ The Not So Creative Cook.